marko-js/marko/packages/marko/docs/syntax.md

 Marko is HTML _re-imagined_ as a language for building dynamic and reactive user interfaces.
 Just about any valid HTML is valid Marko, but Marko extends the HTML language to allow building modern applications in a declarative way.

-> **ProTip:** Marko also supports a [beautiful concise syntax](./concise.md).
+> **ProTip**: Marko also supports a [beautiful concise syntax](./concise.md).
 If you'd prefer to see the documentation using this syntax, just click the `switch syntax` button in the corner of any Marko code sample.

-> **Note:** Text at the root of a template (outside any tags) must be prefixed with the [concise syntax's `--`](./concise.md#text) to denote it is text.
+> **Note**: Text at the root of a template (outside any tags) must be prefixed with the [concise syntax's `--`](./concise.md#text) to denote it is text.
 The parser starts in concise mode and would otherwise try to parse what you meant to be text as a concise tag declaration.
 >
 > ```marko
 > -- Root level text